Is Random Attention Sufficient for Sequence Modeling? Disentangling Trainable Components in the Transformer: Abstract

 \section{Abstract}

-The Transformer architecture is central to the success of modern Large Language Models (LLMs), in part due to its surprising ability to perform a wide range of algorithmic tasks -- including mathematical reasoning, memorization, and retrieval -- using only gradient-based training on next-token prediction.
-While the core component of a Transformer is the self-attention mechanism, we question how much, and which aspects, of the performance gains can be attributed to it.
-To this end, we compare standard Transformers to variants in which either the multi-layer perceptron (MLP) layers or the attention projectors (queries and keys) are frozen at initialization.
-To further isolate the contribution of attention, we introduce \ours{} -- the Mixing Transformer -- a simplified, principled model in which the attention scores are entirely random and fixed at initialization, eliminating any input-dependent computation or learning in attention.
-Surprisingly, we find that \ours{} matches the performance of fully trained Transformers on various algorithmic tasks, especially those involving basic arithmetic or focusing heavily on memorization.
-For retrieval-based tasks, we observe that having input-dependent attention scores is consistently beneficial, while \ours{} underperforms.
-We attribute this failure to its inability to form specialized circuits such as induction heads -- a specific circuit known to be crucial for learning and exploiting repeating patterns in input sequences.
-Even more interestingly, we find that attention with \textit{frozen} key and query projectors is not only able to form induction heads, but can also perform competitively on language modeling.
-Our results underscore the importance of architectural heterogeneity, where distinct components contribute complementary inductive biases crucial for solving different classes of tasks.\footnote{Our code is publicly available at \url{https://github.com/princeton-pli/MixiT}.}
+The transformer architecture is central to the success of modern Large Language Models (LLMs), in part due to its surprising ability to perform a wide range of tasks -- including mathematical reasoning, memorization, and retrieval -- using only gradient-based learning on next-token prediction.
+While the core component of a transformer is the self-attention mechanism, we question how much, and which aspects, of the performance gains can be attributed to it.
+To this end, we compare standard transformers to variants in which either the MLP layers or the attention weights are frozen at initialization.
+Surprisingly, we find that attention with \textit{frozen} key and query weights is not only able to form induction heads, but can also perform competitively on language modeling.
+We formalize this by proving a new expressivity result for transformer models with frozen key and query weights.
+To further isolate the contribution of attention, we design \ours{}, an architecture with entirely random attention scores, with provably stable signal propagation that overcomes prior depth-wise scaling challenges in random transformers.
+We use the successes and failures of \ours{} to understand the role each transformer component plays, such as attention being largely responsible for in-context reasoning, and MLPs being responsible for, but collaborates with attention, on knowledge memorization.
+Our results suggest that the transformer architecture has a built-in inductive bias towards forming specialized circuits, as it does even without learnable attention weights.\footnote{Our code is publicly available at \url{https://github.com/princeton-pli/MixiT}.}